valerio-afk/coprintf/README.md

 Colorful printf for C Code ( ascii color only ), decorate your terminal with more colors.

+## My fork

+I just made a few edits to have this library cross-platform

 ### Overview ###

 A light, self-adapting wrapper of `printf` with several useful features, makes easy work for changing **foreground**, **background** and **text action** ( highlight, underline, blink ... ) .
 It makes you easy to enable and disable colorizing in your c&cpp's output.